imeshaB/.github/profile/README.md

 📊 Data Analytics & Machine Learning
 💻 Python • R • SQL

-I am a data analytics professional with experience working with **machine learning, statistical modelling, and data visualisation** to uncover insights from complex datasets.
+I am a data analytics professional with experience in **machine learning, statistical modelling, and data visualisation**, working with complex datasets to generate actionable insights.

-My work focuses on transforming data into **clear insights that support decision-making**, particularly in areas such as **health analytics, urban data, and applied machine learning**.
+My work focuses on transforming data into **clear, meaningful insights that support decision-making**, particularly in areas such as **health analytics, urban data, and applied machine learning**.

 ---